dgromer/psymisc/README.md

 ## Functions

 -   `cohens_d()`/`cohens_d_()`: Calculate Cohen's d effect size (from raw data, t-test or statistical parameters).
 Also supports Hedge's g* and Glass's &Delta;.
+-   `cor_table`: Create a correlation matrix similar to `cor` but with significance asterisks.
 -   `ds()`: An alternative to `aggregate()` for summary statistics.
 It wraps `dplyr::group_by()` and `dplyr::summarise()` into a convenient formula interface.
 -   `fplot()`: Convenient plotting of means and standard errors or boxplots of factorial data.
 -	`mean_cor()`: Calculate the mean of several correlations using Fisher-Z-transformation.